btcpayserver/btcpayserver-doc/docs/Conference-PoS-guide.md

 ### 5. Checking the balance of cards and topping them up

-In the same store that serves as the Bolt Card provider you will have a "**Boldcard Balance**" menu item on the left sidebar.
-The URL will look like this https://btcpay.yourdomain.tld/boltcards/balance
+In the same store that serves as the Bolt Card provider you will have a "**Boltcard Balance**" menu item on the left sidebar.
+The URL will look like this [https://btcpay.yourdomain.tld/boltcards/balance](https://btcpay.yourdomain.tld/boltcards/balance)

 When you open that link on a mobile device with NFC support (such as Bitcoinize), you can use it to allow users to check their balance and also for topping their cards up with Sats, to do that, tap on the "**QR-Code icon**" after reading the balance of the card.

 ### 6. Resetting Bolt Cards after the conference/event

 Like the balance page, you can find the link on the left sidebar.
-The URL will look like this https://btcpay.yourdomain.tld/boltcards/balance=?view=Reset
+The URL will look like this [https://btcpay.yourdomain.tld/boltcards/balance=?view=Reset](https://btcpay.yourdomain.tld/boltcards/balance=?view=Reset)

 You should consider publishing this link during or even before the event and allow attendees to sweep and reset their cards after the event, so they can reuse the Bolt Cards and reprogram them.
 This is only possible after the reset is done successfully.